 Another cost you need to consider is the amount of energy used to run your washing machine.

-Our expert testing has revealed big differences between models, with the most expensive-to-run costing more than four times to run than the cheapest.
+Our expert testing has revealed big differences between models, with the most expensive-to-run costing more than four times as much to run as the cheapest.